If I were fierce, and bald, and short of breath,

 I'd toddle safely home and die—in bed.

-We are busy working to bring Siegfried Sassoon's "Base Details" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Siegfried Sassoon's "Base Details" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Base Details" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.